-I won’t get into the specifics of which card to use but I will say that you could get one free ticket just signing up for one or two credit cards.
+I won’t get into the specifics of which card to use, but I will say that you could get one free ticket just by signing up for one or two credit cards.

-I’ve bought many tickets using miles I’ve accumulated with my cards.
-In fact, back in 2011 when we flew to France, I purchased 4 of our tickets using miles.
+I’ve bought many tickets using the miles I’ve accumulated with my cards.
+Back in 2011, when we flew to France, I purchased 4 of our tickets using miles.

-That alone saved us almost 4,000 dollars for doing nothing more than spending and buying things like I normally would.
+That alone saved us almost 4,000 dollars for doing nothing more than spending and buying things like I usually would.
 Try it and watch the points add up.
 Easy!

-I normally don’t advocate taking out a personal loan for a lifestyle choice like travelling however under certain circumstances, it might be appropriate.
+I usually don’t advocate taking out a personal loan for a lifestyle choice like travelling; however, under certain circumstances, it might be appropriate.

-Here are a few examples when borrowing MIGHT be appropriate.
+Here are a few examples of when borrowing MIGHT be appropriate.

-Borrow to travel so you can advance your career or future earning potential: Millions of people invest in their future by borrowing money to pay for college so why not borrow money to travel if it can potentially advance your career and or future earning potential?
+Borrow to learn a language in another country so you can advance your career or future earning potential: Millions of people invest in their future by borrowing money to pay for college, so why not borrow money to travel if it can potentially advance your career and or future earning potential?

 Work Your Way Around The World

-If you want to spend more than a couple of months travelling and money is an issue than you should consider working your way around the world.
+If you want to spend more than a couple of months travelling and money is an issue, then you should consider working your way around the world.

-Not only is it a great way to fund your travels, it’s a great way to really get to know the local culture, language and make local friendships that will last a lifetime.
+Not only is it a great way to fund your travels, but it’s also a great way to get to know the local culture and language and make local friendships that will last a lifetime.